 - Swelling of other parts of your body

 - Shortness of breath, wheezing, or other breathing difficulties

 - Itching, hives or a rash on your skin

 - Chest pain

 OCREVUS increases your risk of getting upper respiratory and lower respiratory tract infections, skin infections, and herpes infections.
 Tell your healthcare provider if you have an infection or have any of the following signs of infection including fever, chills, a cough that does not go away, or signs of herpes (such as cold sores, shingles, or genital sores).

-There have also been reports of a rare, serious brain infection called PML (progressive multifocal leukoencephalopathy) in patients receiving other medicines for MS. PML has not been seen in patients treated with OCREVUS, but has been seen in patients taking similar medicines.
+There have been reports of a rare, serious brain infection called PML (progressive multifocal leukoencephalopathy) in patients receiving medicines for MS. PML can occur in patients taking Ocrevus and mostly associated with risk factors, such as age and pre-existing use of immunosuppressants.

-Tell your partner or carer about your OCREVUS treatment, and encourage them to be alert to changes in your movement or behaviour.
-If you or they notice any symptoms, your doctor may need to investigate.
+Tell your partner or carer about your Ocrevus treatment.
+They might notice symptoms that you do not, such as changes in movement or behaviour, which your doctor may need to investigate.